Popular Car Features You’ll Never See Again

 One drawback to these proximity keys is thieves walking through your neighbourhood might be able to get into your car, too, since the key is usually right inside your house.

 Gas prices got you down?
-Find the cheapest gas station near you with these expert tips.
+Here’s how to find the cheapest gas station near you.

 Parking brake handles